 Such sounds ultimately became standard fare in new music in the ensuing decades.

 Suppose you're traveling and a friendly fellow traveler asks about your work?

 Usually when this happens, I can explain what I do as an orchestral conductor but it becomes very difficult to describe the kind of music I specialize in – namely new, contemporary, of our time, today’s music, 20th and 21st Century music etc. It’s not part of most people’s experience or awareness.
 Contemporary usually means the latest pop music.
 The same goes for explaining my composing.
 What seems to be more understandable is when I begin speaking about the work Alexina and I do together as composers of film scores.
 This really provides a common ground for discussion, even for describing the kind of sounds we make happen.

 Just the basics?
 For someone who doesn’t know you?

 I was born in Toronto – on Yorkville Avenue at the Mount Sinai Hospital, which eventually became the seniors residence that was there for so long.
 It is now an upscale shop of some kind.
 Too bad – I often used to think it would be great to end up at the seniors’ residence - in the same building where I was born.
 We first lived at my grandmother’s house on historic Draper Street off Front, halfway between Spadina and Bathurst), then Starr Avenue (South Parkdale – the house was expropriated to build the Gardiner Expressway), then Swansea near Grenadier Pond.

 I went to Humberside Collegiate Institute, and after high school the University of Toronto Faculty of Music (Music Education) then University of Toronto Faculty of Education.
 Also Rochdale College (in its heyday).
 Further studies in conducting followed in Tokyo at the Toho Gakuen School of Music.

-Your absolute earliest musical memory?
+Your absolute earliest memory of music?

 Other musicians in your childhood family?